Padraig20/Group-ICA-dHCP/README.md

-│   └── mask_ICA.py                  <- masks group ICA map via only one mask; masking is now done on the fly ├── ica-workflow                     <- contains the whole workflow for generating ICA features │   ├── concat_fmri.sh               <- step 1: concatenates normalized fMRI volumes along the temporal axis │   ├── extract_features.py          <- step 3: extracts features via the generated group ICA maps, masks on the fly │   └── run_group_ica.sh             <- step 2: performs ICA on the concatenated fMRI volumes, outputs group ICA map ├── metadata                         <- contains important metadata │   ├── ga.tsv                       <- is used to map files to their respective gestational ages
+│   └── mask_ICA.py                  <- masks group ICA map via only one mask; masking is now done on the fly ├── ica-workflow                     <- contains the whole workflow for generating ICA features │   ├── concat_fmri.sh               <- step 1: concatenates normalized fMRI volumes along the temporal axis │   ├── create_masks.py              <- step 3: masks the group ICA maps and saves the masks which will be used during SwiFT training and feature extraction
+│   ├── extract_features.py          <- step 4: extracts features via the masked group ICA maps and saved masks from step 3 │   └── run_group_ica.sh             <- step 2: performs ICA on the concatenated fMRI volumes, outputs group ICA map ├── metadata                         <- contains important metadata
+│   ├── ga.tsv                       <- is used to map files to their respective gestational ages